NelisW/my3D-Trium/building/Trium-build.md

 When flashing the firmware you will get a [time-out message if](https://www.kickstarter.com/projects/873464596/trium-delta-3d-printer/posts/1772659) (1) if you have a bluetooth chip connected, (2) if the slicer is currently accessing the board, or (3) [the USB cable may not seat properly](https://www.facebook.com/groups/emergin/permalink/1865886796982413/).

 If the Arduino IDE is installed, the necessary serial drivers should be installed as well.
 On the forum and facebook page, the Trium users often refer to the `FTDI` driver to be installed.
 The serial chip used in many (if not all) Chinese Arduino boards are in fact the CH340, see [here](http://www.microcontrols.org/arduino-uno-clone-ch340-ch341-chipset-usb-drivers/) and [here](https://www.youtube.com/watch?v=Ix4t-_RZ7NI).
-It seems that the drivers are availabe [here](http://www.wch.cn/download/CH341SER_ZIP.html), but download at your own risk.
+It seems that the drivers are available [here](http://www.wch.cn/download/CH341SER_ZIP.html), but download at your own risk.
 On the [Trium forum](http://trium3d.proboards.com/thread/24/problems-recognizing-trium-usb-port) E-Mergin advises that the FTDI drivers be downloaded from [here](http://www.ftdichip.com/Drivers/D2XX.htm).

 ## Setting up the RAMPS board

 (p38) The Trium uses the RAMPS 1.4.
 The following picture shows how the wires are connected.
-The cable orientation are shown in the short colour bars for the inductive sensor, the end-stops and the stepper drivers.
+The cable orientation are shown in the short colour bars for the inductive sensor, the endstops and the stepper drivers.
 For example, the black wire on the stepper cables should be on 1B.
 The complete wiring diagram is also shown below, showing the cable colour next to each connector.

 <img src="images/RAMPS-connections.jpg">
 <img src="images/Trium-wiring.jpg">